Universal Orlando announces new theme park called ‘Epic Universe’

 The long-awaited reveal was made at a press conference, Thursday morning.

+Epic Universe is going to be located in a plot of land between Lake Road and Universal Boulevard, near International Drive and the Orange County Convention Center.
+The company purchased the land a few years ago.

-Universal Orlando had teased the “epic announcement” days in advance on social media.
+The theme park chain had teased the “epic announcement” days in advance on social media.
+They said the new park is bigger than one world, leaving fans hoping for themes ranging from “How to Train Your Dragon,” J.K.
+Rowling’s “Fantastic Beasts” franchise and Super Nintendo World.

-“This is kind of a big deal,” a Twitter post by the theme park read.
+“This is kind of a big deal,” a tweet by Universal read.

+Universal aims to close the gap with Disney and compete against attractions like Toy Story Land and, most recently, Star Wars: Galaxy’s Edge, which is set to open in Orlando Aug.
+29. About 57 million people visit the Universal parks versus Disney’s estimated 157 million people.

+Epic Universe is Universal Orlando’s fourth theme park.
+No opening date has been set, but officials said work on the new park has already begun.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.